🧭

 • ●

-The pace is not European
+The pace won't be European

 • ●

-Priorities don't always match yours
+Priorities won't always match yours

 πŸ‘‰ Curiosity, respect and listening come before action.